alexandergolob/alexander-golob/README.md

 # Components

 - Footer - pending review
+  - z-index should be such that it's under navs
 - Social icons - pending review
 - Graffiti - pending review
+  - need to think about this a bit more
 - Subscription widget - pending review
 - Navs
+- Right nav scroll component

 # Broad tasks outside of main component development